tarquin-the-brave/blog/content/posts/_re-learning-haskell-3.md

 reflected in Rust too.
 Just different things.

-[^re]: By this stage, and really by the time I got to [Part 2][part2], I'm no longer "Re-learning"
-       Haskell as I've gone far beyondthe level I got to when I learned some Haskell a few years ago.
+[^re]: By this stage, and really by the time I got to [Part 2][part2], I'm no longer "Re-learning" Haskell as I've gone far beyond the level I got to when I learned some Haskell a few years ago.
 I started this blog series with "re-learning", so for continuity's sake I'll keep the title as it is.